csirmaz-lit/Primus-Vittason/book.md

 #

 The first stage of our journey is achieving the Experience.
 It is not easy, but is not something that can be done once and then forgotten; reliving the Experience again and again is necessary throughout the journey as we uncover deeper and deeper layers of understanding.
 The Experience is like running: one can read about it, one can learn about it, but these are not substitutes for the action.
 We must strive to live the Experience, however hard it is at first.
 As with running, and so with the Experience, with time our technique is refined, and our takeaway from it changes, evolves and deepens.

-#

-Death, at first approximation, is the destruction of our bodies.
-As we have established that there is no need for a soul (and so it likely does not exist), and that faculties like memory and cognition are functions of the body, death also means the destruction of the I.

-But what does this destruction mean?
-Most events leading to death are not extreme (high-energy) enough to, for example, change the atoms in our bodies; they may not even change the molecules.
-What they inevitably change instead is the physical arrangement of the elements or parts of the body, which leads to the loss of various functions (movement, speech, cognition, etc.).
-Among these are the ones that are prerequisites of the I experience, so once we are dead, we no longer have an I experience.

-This change of arrangement that leads to a loss is similar to how information encoded in macroscopic systems can disappear apparently without a trace.
-We can burn books, destroy paintings and computers, and never be able to recreate the text of the book, or the picture in the painting.
-This won't come as a surprise to anyone, but it seems at odds with the assertion of quantum mechanics that no information can be lost -- the modern equivalent of the law of conversation of mass.

-The likely explanation here is that a special macroscopic arrangement, used to encode some useful information, represent very-very tiny amounts of energy which is drowned out by the energies represented even by chemical processes.
-A fire converting the carbohydrates of a book into water and carbon dioxide doesn't care much if the pages are filled with random letters or the text of Hamlet.
-It is likely true that burning a book of Hamlet will increase entropy more than burning a book with random letters, but this difference is likely be very tiny.
-In other words, in the macroscopic word, we can store information virtually for free, but we can also easily lose it.
-And this is also true of life.

 Do not subscribe to false and harmful tenets about souls that live separately from our bodies, or minds that transcend matter.
 Our bodies are us in every sense; make peace with them and guard them; yours as well as others'.